eleda77/eleda77.github.io/docs/vocab_list.md

 **mellifluous** - (of a voice or words) sweet or musical; pleasant to hear

+**meme** - any unit of (originally cultural) information, such as a practice or idea, that is transmitted verbally or by repeated action from one mind to another in a comparable way to the transmission of genes

+**memeplex** - a collection or grouping of memes that have evolved into a mutually supportive or symbiotic relationship

 **mephitic** - foul-smelling (usually of a gas)

+**mere** - a lake, pond, or arm of the sea

 **midden** - a dunghill or refuse heap